Tamara Davison

 Plastic offsetting is an effective way to cut your business’s plastic footprint while supporting local communities and reducing ocean-bound waste.

 Unlike carbon offsetting, plastic offsetting relies on investments in plastic credits that fund waste collections and proper waste management worldwide.
-Brands can purchase or earn these credits to achieve plastic neutrality while showing their commitment to reducing plastic waste.
+Brands can purchase or earn these credits to achieve plastic neutrality while showing their commitment to reducing plastic waste — but this needs to be implemented correctly to avoid greenwashing.

 This kind of initiative also unlocks vital support for communities on the front line of the climate crisis.
 With more than 2 billion people lacking access to proper waste management, plastic offsetting organizations can unlock employment opportunities and deliver local solutions through established recycling centers.